2026 Colors of the Year: Every Major Brand Compared

 The Common Thread

 Want to see how all these colors compare scientifically?
 Use our color compare tool to calculate the exact Delta E 2000 difference between any two shades.
 Preview any of these trending shades on your walls with our room visualizer.
-For a deeper look at what's trending beyond the official picks, read our 2026 paint color trends roundup.
+For the broader 2026 trend story beyond the official picks, see 2026 paint color trends.